hsinhungli/wmPriority_shared/README.md

 ## III.
 Code

 - **Main Script:**
-  Run `wmPriority_wrapper.m` to decode two items from the voxel activity of a particular subject and ROI.
+  Run `wmPriority_wrapper.m` to decode two items for each trial from the voxel activity of a particular subject and ROI.

 - **Decoding Algorithms:**
   Located in the folder `Decode_2item`.
 The estimation of the noise covariance matrix adapts the TAFKAP method developed by Van Bergen & Jehee - *BioRxiv, 2021*.